valinurovam/garagemq/README.md

 #### basic

-Qos method implemented only for standard AMQP mode.
-It means that qos applies for connection(global=true) or channel(global=false).
+Qos method implemented for standard AMQP and RabbitMQ mode.
+It means that by default qos applies for connection(global=true) or channel(global=false).
 RabbitMQ Qos means for channel(global=true) or each new consumer(global=false).

 - [x] basic.qos